shirsneh/WikipediaStatistics/README.md

 # WikipediaStats
-Event driven system to analyze statistics of Wikipedia pages using Kafka and GCP
+Event driven system to analyze statistics of Wikipedia pages using Kafka.

+# Setup
+In order to setup a Kafka cluster